Two weeks and a day after the night which altered my life forever, I did a new and brave thing: I answered my front door at eleven in the morning.

 I struggled with a moment of pain and frustration, then pulled a false smile to control myself.
 “Evelyn, my state has nothing to do with monsters and magic.
 It’s because of Maisie.
 I’m not struggling to accept reality, I’m grieving for my twin sister.”

 “Ah, well, hm.”
 Evelyn cleared her throat.
 “That’s different, yes.
 Yes, of course.
 I … yes.”

 “It’s fine,” I lied.

 To grieve would be such a relief.

-Evelyn raised her chin, assumed an air of importance.
+Evelyn raised her chin and assumed an air of importance.
 “Regardless, I didn’t come here to lecture you, Heather.
 I came here to apologise.”

 “For the way I spoke to you when we first met.
 I was an uncharitable ratty bitch.
-Raine’s cried wolf so many times that when she finally brought home a real one I wasn’t ready.”
+Raine’s cried wolf so many times, when she finally brought home a real one I wasn’t ready.”

-“You’re mixing your metaphors, there.”
+“You’re mixing your metaphors.”
 I almost giggled at the absurdity.
 “Me, a wolf?”

 Evelyn waved a hand.
 “You get what I mean.”